-A magnetic field that has two poles, like the field around a bar magnet, is called a "dipole field".
-Earth's magnetic field is pretty much (though not exactly) a dipole field.
-Earth's dipole is tilted slightly in comparison to its spin axis.
-The difference between the dipole's orientation and the spin axis is about 11 degrees.
-If you imagine a giant bar magnet inside Earth, tilted at an 11° angle away from the spin axis, you'll have a sense of what this is like.
+Earth's magnetic field is tilted a little bit.
+If we pretend that Earth's magnetic field is made by a giant bar magnet, that bar magnet would make an angle with Earth's spin axis.
+That angle is about 11°.
 That's why the magnetic poles and the geographic poles are not in the same place.
 If you were standing at one of the magnetic poles, the magnetic field lines would be straight up and down.
-If you were holding a compass and turned it sideways, its needle would be oriented vertically!
+If you were holding a compass and turned it sideways, its needle would aim straight up and down!

-Speaking of flipping, did you know that the North Magnetic Pole is actually a south pole?
+Speaking of flipping, did you know that Earth's North Magnetic Pole is actually a south pole?
 Huh, what?
-When compasses were first invented and people noticed that one end of the compass pointed towards the North, they called the end of the compass needle that pointed North the "north end" of the needle (logically enough!).
-Remember, though, that the needle of a compass is actually a small magnet.
-If you recall how magnets work, like ends (a north and a north OR a south and a south) repel one another, while opposites (such as a north and a south) attract.
-So, since the north pole of a compass needle (a tiny bar magnet itself) points toward (that is, is attracted by) Earth's North Magnetic Pole, Earth's North Magnetic Pole must be the south pole of a magnet!
+When compasses were first invented, people noticed that one end of the compass pointed towards the North.
+They called the end of the compass needle that pointed North the "north end" of the needle (makes sense!).
+Later, people learned more about magnets.
+They learned that like ends (a north and a north OR a south and a south) push away from each other.
+They learned that opposite ends (such as a north and a south) pull toward each other.
+The needle of a compass is a tiny bar magnet.
+The north end of the needle is pulled toward Earth's North Magnetic Pole.
+So the North Magnetic Pole is actually the south pole of Earth's magnetic field.
 Doesn't that just make your brain ache!
-Likewise, Earth's South Magnetic Pole is actually at the north pole of the planetary dipole field.